- March 9, 2023

 A New Report by the Century Initiative shows that elevated levels of support for immigration give Canada an edge when it comes to attracting Newcomers

-According to a recent report by the Century Initiative titled Public Opinion and Immigration: Maintaining Canada’s Advantage, Canada has the highest level of support for immigrants in the entire world.
+According to a recent report by the Century Initiative titled Public Opinion and Canadian Immigrants: Maintaining Canada’s Advantage, Canadian immigrants have the highest level of support for immigrants in the entire world.

 The national, non-partisan charity promotes the advantages for the society and the economy of Canada’s population reaching 100 million by 2100.
 According to the new report, immigration was a key factor in reaching this milestone, and Canada has an advantage over other economies because of the country’s large and powerful pro-immigration sentiment.